Best AI Video Generators for 2026 (Ranked by Use Case)

 Recommended usage:

-Use Dream Machine as your scene painter for mood, space and motion.
+Use Dream Machine as your scene painter for mood, space and connective visuals that make edits feel more cinematic.

 5. Pika – Best for Social-First Vertical Content